Chomolungma/Embedded-Deep-Learning/docker.md

 $ sudo ipconfig eth0 up
 ```

-Q: what is the cuda version in current container?
+Q: What is the cuda version in current container?
 A: execute command below
 `\# ls -all /usr/local/cuda`

-Q: how to run X window in container?
+Q: How to run X window in container?
 A: to check

-Q: can a container get librarys from 2 docker images? example, image1 provides cudnn4, image2 provides geany?
+Q: Can a container get librarys from 2 docker images? example, image1 provides cudnn4, image2 provides geany?
 A:

-Q: how to access symbolic linked file in host's folder (mapped to docker)?
+Q: How to access symbolic linked file in host's folder (mapped to docker)?
 A: symblic link in host-folder (mapped to container) is visible to container